Darlene Norris is a long-time pet lover. She has worked as a vet assistant and draws on this experience when she writes her articles.

 It's very upsetting to realize that your beloved friend is blind, but he won't realize that he's handicapped.
 Dogs adjust very quickly to being blind.
 We had a blind poodle for years when I was a kid, and she did very well and had a long and happy life.

 Owners of diabetic dogs need to be aware of these complications.
-Hypoglycemia and ketoacidosis are dangerous conditons, so you'll need to monitor your dog's blood sugar levels carefully, and seek veterinary care immediately if your dog seems to not feel well.
+Hypoglycemia and ketoacidosis are dangerous conditions, so you'll need to monitor your dog's blood sugar levels carefully, and seek veterinary care immediately if your dog seems to not feel well.
 If your dog goes blind suddenly, have him checked for canine diabetes right away.

 - Diabetic Ketoacidosis - Mar Vista Animal Medical Center